The RecycleBalls Mission

-RecycleBalls is an innovative, youth driven 501 (c) 3 nonprofit organization with a mission to recycle every tennis ball in the United States!
-We began in Vermont in 2014 and the tremendous success of our pilot programs has allowed us to expand nationwide and help individuals and facilities leverage the lessons we’ve learned in adopting these proven processes.
+RecycleBalls is an innovative, youth-driven 501 (c) 3 nonprofit organization with a mission to recycle every tennis ball in the United States!
+We began in Vermont in 2014 and the tremendous success of our pilot program has allowed us to expand nationwide and help individuals and facilities leverage the lessons we’ve learned in adopting these proven processes.

 We’re not your typical nonprofit.
 We’re applying best practices from manufacturing and distribution to achieve our goals quickly and efficiently.
 The shared nature of our mission has inspired people of every age to get involved.
 A growing network of partners and individuals are spearheading a first-of-its-kind positive change for U.S. tennis in 2017 by their example and are ensuring that tennis in the U.S. will become a green sport.